 If using a synthetic gut string: when installing on fine tuners (like the one pictured below), put the peg end of the string through the ball end of the string (forming a lasso) and put this lasso around the prongs of the tuner.
 This will prevent the breakage of strings at the tuner; lassoing the string is not necessary on most violin E strings or steel A, D, G, and C strings.
 Continue as above with the installation at the peg end.
 It is always a good idea to put graphite (pencil lead) in the top nut groove when changing strings to aid in the smooth passing of the string over the nut.
 Return to Top

-Tuners: Guard against tuners touching the top of the instrument because they can seriously damage the wood or varnish (see image to the left).
+Tuners: Guard against tuners touching the top of the instrument.
+Fully-extended fine tuners can seriously damage the wood or varnish (see image to the left).
 If the tuner becomes loose it can also rattle--see the section on buzzing in the emergency repair section.
 Return to Top

-Pegs: Normal tuning can cause pegs and peg holes to go out of round and out-of-round pegs cause slipping and must be fixed by a repairman.
-Additionally, pegs can dry out causing slipping and can usually be corrected using "LAVA" bar soap.
-It is strongly recommended that "Peg Drops" or chalk not be used as they can freeze a peg in place and cause permanent damage to the peg box when an inexperienced person attempts to free it.
-If you are ever unable to free a peg from the peg box by simply turning the peg by hand, do not attempt to force the peg--take the instrument to an experienced repairman-it is a quick adjustment which can be done while you wait (and is typically free at Lashof Violins).
+Pegs: Normal tuning can cause pegs and peg holes to compress and go out-of-round.
+Out-of-round pegs are a common cause for slipping and must be fixed by a repairman.
+Pegs can also dry out in winter months which causes slipping.
+Dry, slipping pegs can usually be corrected by applying a thin line of "LAVA" bar soap where the peg makes contact in the peg box.
+It is strongly recommended that "Peg Drops" or chalk not be used on pegs as both can cause the peg to freeze in place and possible permanent damage to the peg box when an inexperienced person attempts to free it.
+If you are ever unable to free a peg from the peg box by simply turning the peg by hand, do not attempt to force the peg--take the instrument to an experienced repairman-it is a quick adjustment which can be done while you wait and is typically free at Lashof Violins.
 Over 90% of the broken pegs brought to our store for replacement are caused by too much force applied to the peg.
 Applying excessive pressure can also cause cracks to the peg box or scroll.
-The amount of time for a repairman to free the peg is negligible when compared to the amount of time it may take to replace the peg or repair the scroll or peg box.
+The amount of time (and cost) for a repairman to free the peg is negligible when compared to the amount of time and money it may take to replace the peg or repair the scroll or peg box.
+Remember: Pegs & Pliers Do Not Mix!!
 Return to Top

 The Soundpost:The soundpost is the heart and soul of the instrument and must be adjusted as the instrument changes with weather conditions.
 It is not recommended the musician attempt to adjust their own sound post- an inexperienced hand can cause serious damage to the inside and top of the instrument.
 Always release the tension of the strings if the soundpost falls (see image to the left).
 Return to Top

 The Bow:The bow hair should always be loosened after each use to preserve the proper sweep and straightness of the stick.
 As with the strings, the hair should be changed approximately every 6 months.
 As hair gets old, it stops producing a clear, resonant tone.
 Hair may also stretch or shrink with the weather.
 In the winter, the hair can also dry out and shrink due to too little humidity.
+Bow hair left tightened in extreme weather (cold, humidity below 40%, etc.) can shrink so dramatically that the bow may be permanently damaged.
 Protect your instrument and bow, humidify your case and its contents.
 Return to Top

 1. Breaks at fine tuner: the string was installed incorrectly and the tuner sides are pinching the sides of the string causing it to break or there is a metal bur on the fine tuner prong.
 See the instructions above for proper installation of soft centered (synthetic core), thicker strings.